flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

   Convex Hull of Integer Feasible Points.
 </p>

-If we want the LP relaxation to directly return an optimal integer solution, then, according to the principle of the simplex method, we only need to remove the redundant parts of $X_2$ and keep the smallest convex hull containing $X_1$.
+If we want the LP relaxation to directly return an optimal integer solution, then, according to the principle of the simplex method, **we only need to remove the redundant parts of $X_2$ and keep the smallest convex hull containing $X_1$**.

 That is, we want to reduce $X_2$ to the convex hull of $X_1$, denoted by